andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

-Restoring from keys is quite easy and can be extremely useful, especially if you are moving your wallet from an online service like MyMonero.
+Restoring from keys is quite easy and can be extremely useful, especially if you are moving your wallet from an online service like MyElectroneum.
 You need to put the following information:

 (1) **Wallet name:** Give a name for your wallet (in this example
     `testname` is used).\